mk-Guvi/Mongo-Node/README.md

 7.)create seeds folder under src and create seedPosts.js file init

 8.)In seedposts.js,create the seedposts function (adding 3 posts for each author) and clear post functions(clear posts and authors)

+9.)create Routers folder and created authorRouter.js and PostsRouter.js files init

+10.)create the server using express and delete the node server.

+11.)create get method in postRouter.js and import it in the index.js as app.use()

+12.)In postRouter.js,import the author and posts models and then create a get method that responds the json format of  fetched posts data along the author name using async and await from the database .(check @ "http://localhost:8080/Posts" to see the output)